Michael-Free/BitcoinCash-VendingMachine/README.md

 - 1 x Universal Power Adaptor - https://amzn.to/2X3Jbs6

 ## Software Requirements
+Most of the requirements can be found in the Python `requirements.txt` file in this repo.
+Aside from this, the following are requirements:
+* Ubuntu 18.04+ OR Rasbpian OS Buster+
+  * Either can be installed on the Raspberry Pi 3b+ but Ubuntu 18.04 would be needed if this is going to be installed on a PC.
+* Python 3.7+
+* Arduino Software IDE 1.8+
+  * This doesn't need to be installed on the ATM Pi/PC.
+It only needs to be used on the computer you're using to write to the Arduino itself.

 ## Training a Coin Acceptor
 Here is a copy of the manual that's freely available online, but I have included it here in this documentation.
 This is a great way to learn about the acceptor and have it trained for every type of coin you might throw at it: